mikeqfu/pyhelpers/README.md

 pip install --upgrade pyhelpers
 ```

-Please also refer to [Installation](https://pyhelpers.readthedocs.io/en/latest/installation.html) for more information.
+*Also refer to [Installation](https://pyhelpers.readthedocs.io/en/latest/installation.html) for more information.*

 ## Quick start

-For a concise guide on how to utilise PyHelpers, we recommend checking out the [quick-start tutorial](https://pyhelpers.readthedocs.io/en/latest/quick-start.html), which features multiple illustrative examples for each of the [modules](https://pyhelpers.readthedocs.io/en/latest/modules.html).
+For a concise guide on how to utilise PyHelpers, we recommend checking out the [Quick-start Tutorial](https://pyhelpers.readthedocs.io/en/latest/quick-start.html), which features multiple illustrative examples for each of the [Modules](https://pyhelpers.readthedocs.io/en/latest/modules.html).
 These examples effectively demonstrate the capabilities of PyHelpers in facilitating data manipulation tasks and streamlining your work processes.

 ## Documentation